-Laser doctors sometimes forget to ask you if you’re on any medication that could possibly affect the outcome of your laser treatment.
-Things like Accutane or Reintol-A that are prescribed to some people with acne prone skin, will make your skin extra sensitive to the laser treatment which means you’ll have a higher chance of hyperpigmentation or discoloration occurring.
+Laser doctors sometimes forget to ask you if you’re on any medication that could affect the outcome of your laser treatment.
+Things like Accutane or Retinol-A that are prescribed to some people with acne-prone skin, will make your skin extra sensitive to the laser treatment which means you’ll have a higher chance of hyperpigmentation or discoloration occurring.
 You should be off any medication that could affect your skin for at least 4-6 weeks before you start laser hair removal.

 Share this with someone who is getting their hair removed using laser treatment, so that they can stay informed about all what they should and should not do to keep their skin safe, smooth and silky soft with no scarring in sight!